 Professor with special responsibilities

-Øster Farimagsgade 5, 1353 København K, Building: 18.3.15
+Øster Farimagsgade 5, 1353 København K, Building: 8.0.21

 Lars has twice been a visiting fellow at the École Normale Supérieure Lettres et Sciences Humaines, Lyon, and once at the Alice Kaplan Institute for the Humanities at Northwestern University.
-He is the recipient of the 2007 American Political Science Association Leo Strauss Prize for best dissertation in political philosophy, and the 2016 Teaching Award, Department of Political Science, University of Copenhagen.
+His dissertation won the 2007 American Political Science Association Leo Strauss Prize for best dissertation in political philosophy.
+In 2016, he was the recipient of the Department of Political Science’s Teaching Award.

 Research output: Contribution to journal › Journal article › Research › peer-review

-- PublishedTønder, L. (ed.) & Thomassen, L. (ed.), 2005, Manchester: Manchester University Press.
+- PublishedTønder, Lars (ed.) & Thomassen, L. (ed.), 2005, Manchester: Manchester University Press.

 Research output: Book/Report › Anthology › Research › peer-review